Specialist No Win, No Fee Solicitors

 What Kind of Groin Injury Can Be Claimed For?

 The amount of compensation that you can claim for with a groin injury is determined by what kind of injury you have sustained, and whether there were any further injuries sustained in the same accident.
 In many cases, a groin injury may also joined by further tendon or ligament damage around the area, with accidents where there has been a sudden impact to the groin also commonly causing stomach injuries.

 While many types of groin injury are very minor, treated with bed rest and pain medication, there are instances when the injury can be significantly more severe.
 When the pain in your groin has extended to the stomach or abdomen, there is a risk that a hernia has formed.
 In some severe cases, surgery may be required to enable a recovery.
-Both minor and severe cases can be claimed for, with medical expenses, loss of earnings, and pain all accounted for in a compensation claim.
+Both minor and severe cases can be claimed for, with medical expenses, financial loss, and pain all accounted for in a compensation claim.

 How Do I Claim for a Groin Injury?

 Injuries to the ankle or foot are not only very distressing but can also be incredibly inconvenient.
-Even the most minor foot or ankle injuries can mean that you miss weeks of work while your foot recovers, constituting a significant loss of earnings and substantial suffering and hardship.
-Whether you believe your ankle or foot injury to be severe or not, if it causes you to miss work or be unable to care for your family, then there is possibly room to make a claim as long as the injury wasn’t your fault.
+Even the most minor foot or ankle injuries can mean that you miss weeks of work while your foot recovers, constituting a significant loss and substantial suffering and hardship.
+Whether you believe your ankle or foot injury to be severe or not, if it causes you to miss work or be unable to care for your family, then there is possibly room to make a ankle injury claim as long as the injury wasn’t your fault.